Woman with service dog says Matthews restaurant denied her service

 She says a traumatic experience from her younger years has given her anxiety and PTSD.
 Knox helps keep her calm.

-Benton says she relies on him daily, and because of him she can go out and enjoy what life has to offer.
-When she and her family went to the restaurant, however, she says she was denied service because of Knox.
+Benton said she relies on him daily, and because of him she can go out and enjoy what life has to offer.
+When she and her family went to the restaurant, however, she said she was denied service because of Knox.

-Benton says Knox had his patch on his collar, but still, workers demanded documentation.
+Benton said Knox had his patch on his collar, but still, workers demanded documentation.

 “Very rude.
 I felt not even welcomed.
 Even if I had documentation, I don’t think he’d let me in any way,” she said.